tilo/deploy_rails_as_rpm/README.md

 ... to be continued shortly ...

 ## Creating your customized RPM spec
+Creating your customized RPM spec is ridiculously easy:

+    rake rpm:spec:create

+you then have several options on how you want to deploy your RPM on your servers

 ## Building your Rails App RPM

+After you set-up your build server as described under the (tbd)[prerequisites], you can create a new RPM for your Rails App, by running:

+    rpmbuild -bb <RPM.spec>

+This will generate the RPM for your Linux distribution under ./rpmbuild/RPMS/

+If you should get any complains about libraries missing, you will need to add these to the `./config/rpm/dependencies.yaml` file, re-generate the RPM-spec file and re-run the rpmbuild command, as described in the (tbd)[build procedures].

+If in the future Bundler or RubyGems can provide a mechanism to query the system library dependencies for each Gem or bundle, we can eliminate this itterative process.

 ## Deploying your Rails App RPM

+You have several choices on how to distribute your Rails App RPM file to your production servers, e.g. you could rsync or scp them, or fun your own yum repository.
+Once the RPM is made available to your production server(s), simply run the native package update mechanism (apt-get, yum) to install it, or do a `rpm -Uhv rpm-file-name`.

 ## System Requirements